GulfamAhmad2/Login--template/README.md

 # Login--template
 this is login template.

-this is not responsive page only desktop.
+this is not responsive page, only desktop.

 can you make responsive for mobile.